wildwinter/dink/README.md

     // audio files that start with the ID names of the lines.
     // The folders (and their children) will be searched in this
     // order, so if a line is found in (say) the Audio/Recorded folder first,
-    // its status in the voice script will be set to Recorded.
+    // its status in the recording script will be set to Recorded.
     // If not found, the status will be set to Unknown.
     "audioFolders":[
         {"state":"Final", "folder":"Audio/Final"},